top of page

 Luxurious bathrooms side by side: Left features marble walls, round mirror, and tub; right has large mirror, floral decor, and ornate cabinet.

-The left was generated by AI in seconds.
+The left was generated by AI.
 The right is a real bathroom by designer Andrea Schumacher.
-Notice which one took a risk.
+Notice how unique on is?

-To be fair, AI tools like Gemini and ChatGPT with image generation, and platforms like Houzz are genuinely useful for:
+AI image generation tools like Gemini and ChatGPT (and platforms like Houzz) are useful for:

 • Generating mood boards and aspirational images quickly